gimler/guzzle-docs/tour/building_services.rst

 phpunit.xml.dist
 ~~~~~~~~~~~~~~~~

 Different developers will configure their development environment differently.
 A phpunit.xml file is required to run PHPUnit tests against your service.  ``phpunit.xml.dist`` provides a template for developers to copy and modify.
-Here's an example of a generic Guzzle ``phpunit.xml.dist`` file that can be used with most services.
 If your web service client has sub-webservices like the Guzzle AWS client, you will need to set the ``<server name="GUZZLE_SERVICE_MULTI" value="0" />`` value to ``1``.

 A phing build script will be created with your project template that will prompt the user for the path to their installation of Guzzle and make a working copy of phpunit.xml: